dream-faster/fold/docs/product/roadmap.md

 - Time Series AutoML without lookahead bias, to get accurate simulated performance on past data that you can rely on.

-- Training models on multiple time series at the same time, with synchronized Continuous Validation.
+- Training models on multiple time series at the same time, with synchronized Adaptive Models.

 - Full support for Uncertainty Quantification, making it an internal part of Fold.